ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 Engineers regularly execute front-end builds from their local workstations as part of the workflow for creating and editing website templates.
 If the process were too memory intensive, engineers would not be able to work as productively, as they may find the process is too unstable or that their workstations simply do not contain enough memory to execute it.

 ### What was the problem?
-By January 2021, the website had grown so substantially that the front-end build process now required nearly 7 gigabytes to execute.
-This was a major pain point facing teams and an imminently pressing issue, as the website was projected to grow exponentially throughout year including the first quarter.
+__By January 2021, the website had grown so substantially that the front-end build process now required nearly 7 gigabytes to execute.__ This was a major pain point facing teams and an imminently pressing issue, as the website was projected to grow exponentially throughout year including the first quarter.
 Engineers struggled in their local workflows as the front-end build process crashed due to memory exceptions, and we were concerned we would start encountering the same bottlenecks in our infrastructure as well.
+If the site grew any larger, engineers would either need computers with more memory or would have to start developing workarounds in order to run front-end builds on their machines.

 ### What were the goals?
 There are a number of sub-operations (steps) performed during the process of a front-end build, with each one lasting for various stretches of time and requiring various amounts of memory.
 I was able to identify which of these steps were the most memory-intensive by analyzing a summary of these operations outputted into my terminal after running a front-end build on my local machine with a special `verbose` command argument.